wp-plugins/jquery-collapse-o-matic/readme.txt

 == Changelog ==

+= 1.3.4 =
+* Changed '-member' to '-highlander' because it sounds better.

 = 1.3.3 =
 * Added the ability to have only one member of a group expanded by ading '-member' to the rel attribute value.